dfdavila2/Modularized-Code/README.md

 # Modularized-Code

-Python example for working with modules and creating a package
+This is a python example for working with modules and creating a package

 So far the coding exercises have been in Jupyter notebooks.
 Jupyter notebooks are especially useful for data science applications because you can wrangle data, analyze data and share a report all in one document; however, they're not ideal for writing modular programs, which require separating code into different files.